elastic/kibana/src/server/task_manager/README.md

 - `max_attempts` - How many times a failing task instance will be retried before it is never run again
 - `poll_interval` - How often the background worker should check the task_manager index for more work
 - `index` - The name of the index that the task_manager
-- `num_workers` - The maximum number of tasks a Kibana will run concurrently (defaults to 10)
+- `max_workers` - The maximum number of tasks a Kibana will run concurrently (defaults to 10)
 - `credentials` - Encrypted user credentials.
 All tasks will run in the security context of this user.
 See [this issue](https://github.com/elastic/dev/issues/1045) for a discussion on task scheduler security.

 ## Task definitions